Class, Labor, and American Capitalism

 Labor Yearbook Projects:

 We are developing yearly accounts of labor activism in Washington State.
 This project involves reading the Seattle Union Record on microfilm for a single year.
 Collect a digital copy of all articles about strikes or labor protests, create an excel database, and write a summary report.
 Here is an example report and database: http://depts.washington.edu/labhist/encyclopedia/yearbook1918.shtml.
 Choose any year between 1904 and 1917

 We are developing a set of resources about the IWW that will be published online.
 Work on this project involves reading the Industrial Worker on microfilm and collecting articles about strikes and other incidents.
 Students will create a database and write about IWW activities during any two year period from 1909 to 1921.
 Or you can research and write about events like the Spokane free speech fight, Everett massacre, 1917 timber strike.

 These projects will require library research involving primary and secondary sources .

 SERVICE LEARNING OPTION

 We have arranged with the Carlson Leadership and Public Service Center for service learning positions with the following organizations:

-Most will require 5 or more hours of work each week.
+Most will require 5 hours work each week.
 Your grade for this assignment will be based in equal parts on work performance and your final paper.
-This will be a report about the organization and how it is addressing the current economic and political crisis.
+This will be a report about the organization and how it operates.
 It will be based on your observations and you will hopefully also have a chance to interview one or more officials of the organization.
-It should be 7-10 pages in length.
+It should be 7or more pages in length.

-More information: visit the Carlson Center web site at www.depts.washington.edu/leader and follow the link to SPRING 2012 Service-Learning.
+More information: visit the Carlson Center web site at uw.edu/Carlson and find the link to Spring Service-Learning classes.
 You can log in using your UW Net ID to browse positions.
-For this class, service-learning registration opens on Thursday, March 29th at 8 am and closes on Monday, April 2nd at noon.
+For this class, service-learning registration opens on Thursday April 4 at 8 am and closes on Sunday, April 7.